 Seen as the next frontier in CRM, Einstein Voice Assistant was designed to bring “the power of voice to millions of Salesforce users”.
 This was an exciting concept, Amazon had Alexa, Apple had Siri, and Salesforce were joining in with Einstein Voice.

-So, why do Salesforce plan to retire it?
-What if you’re using Einstein Voice Assistant?
+So, why did Salesforce retire it?
 And what’s next for conversational CRM user experience?
 Here’s what I found out when I did a little digging.

 Note: Please acknowledge the Safe Harbor agreement.
 If you are unfamiliar with Salesforce’s Safe Harbor, you can find the information at the bottom of this post.

 Einstein Voice Assistant allowed users to conversationally interact with the Salesforce platform via the mobile app or smart speakers.
 It was originally announced at Dreamforce ‘18, then was in pilot from the Winter ‘19 release.

 “Einstein Voice Assistant will transform the way people work, allowing them to get personalized daily briefings and make conversational updates to Salesforce via the Salesforce Mobile App or smart speaker of their choice.”– Say Hello to Einstein Voice: Salesforce Ushers in New Era of Conversational CRM